LegoCreation/Lan-Chatting-Program/README.md

 # Lan-Chatting-Program
-A basic LAN based chatting program
+A basic LAN based chatting program.
 Use qb64 to compile